Metamorphic Testing of Image Captioning Systems via Image-Level Reduction: Results and Analysis

 \subsection{Overall Effectiveness (RQ1)}

-In this RQ, we aim to evaluate the effectiveness of our approach by verifying whether the violations reported by \methodname{} indeed represent \textbf{actual violations}, i.e., a TP is found.
-We calculate the four metrics (Accuracy, Precision, Recall, and F1-score) of \methodname{}.
-In this RQ, we not only consider the precision of reported violations following the existing works but also the recall rate of our method.
-The recall rate reflects how comprehensively our method can identify the output pairs that contain errors among the given MPs.
+In this RQ, we aim to evaluate the effectiveness of our approach by verifying whether the violations reported by \methodname{} indeed represent \textbf{actual violations}, i.e., TPs.
+We calculated the four metrics (Accuracy, Precision, Recall, and F1-score) of \methodname{}.
+In this RQ, we consider not only the precision of reported violations following the existing works but also the recall rate of our method.
+The recall rate can reflect the extent to which our method \textbf{covers} the errors in all MGs during the manual inspection process.

 To thoroughly examine the effectiveness of \methodname{}, we report the results on two levels following~\cite{issre22MT4MOT}: \textbf{object-level} and \textbf{case-level}.
 An \textit{object-level violation} corresponds to an object in the caption that violates one of the rules defined in Section~\ref{subsec:violationCheck}.
 A \textit{case-level violation} will be reported if any object within a test case violates a rule.
 The object-level results provide a more detailed perspective.
 Each violation corresponds to an object within a test case.
 A case-level violation can encompass multiple objects.
 Table~\ref{tab:RQ1} shows the results of \methodname{} on different datasets, both at the object-level and case-level.